 4.1.
-Integrated SFMS Relation
+Integrated SFMS relation

-Figure 1 shows the integrated M versus SFR relation that was constructed integrating the corresponding spatially resolved quantities of all the galaxies in the sample.
-Preliminary versions of this plot for smaller subsamples of the CALIFA data already have been presented in Sánchez et al. (2013) and Catalán-Torrecilla et al. (2015).
+Figure 1, shows the integrated $M$ vs. SFR relation that was constructed integrating the corresponding spatially-resolved quantities of all the galaxies in the sample.
+Preliminary versions of this plot for smaller subsamples of the CALIFA data have been already presented in Sánchez et al. (2013) and Catalán-Torrecilla et al. (2015).

-In Figure 1, we classify the dominant ionization source in the galaxies based on a combination of EW(H α) classification, introduced by Cid Fernandes et al. (2011) and a classification using the Kewley demarcation limit (KL; Kewley et al. 2001) in the Baldwin-Phillips-Terlevich (BPT) diagram (Baldwin et al. 1981): (i) the green symbols account for galaxies for which the [O III]/H β and [N II]/H α line ratios of their
+In Figure 1 we classify the dominant ionisation source in the galaxies based on a combination of EWs(H $\alpha$ ) classification, introduced by Cid Fernandes et al. (2011) and a classification using the Kewley demarcation limit (KL) (Kewley et al. 2001) in the Baldwin-Phillips-Terlevich (BPT) diagram (Baldwin et al. 1981): (i) the green symbols account for galaxies for which the [O $\pi$ I]/H $\beta$ and [N $\pi$ I]/H $\alpha$ line ratios of their integrated ionised gas emission lines lie above the KL and whose EW(H $\alpha$ ) are > 6Å, meaning that the dominant ionisation process in these galaxies comes from the nuclear activity. (ii) The blue symbols represent the galaxies that lie below the KL in the BPT diagram, and whose EW(H $\alpha$ )

 Figure 1.
-Integrated M vs. SFR relation for the CALIFA sample.
-Green symbols represent galaxies that lie above the Kewley limit (KL) and whose $H\alpha$ equivalent widths (EWs) are >6 Å, i.e., are galaxies whose ionization emission is dominated by the AGN activity.
-Blue symbols represent galaxies below the KL and with EW(H α) > 6 Å, and that have inclinations < 60°, i.e., that lie in the star formation main sequence (SFMS).
-Red symbols represent galaxies with EW(H α) < 3 Å, i.e., that lie in a retired galaxies sequence (RGS).
-Finally, black symbols account for galaxies whose EW(H α) lies between 3 and 6 Å, i.e., galaxies whose dominant ionization process is uncertain.
-Shaped symbols hold for galaxies in the low-inclination subsample that are the ones used for the rest of the analysis; however, for completeness, the points show the complementary high-inclination subsample.
-Blue and red lines are the linear fittings to the SFMS for low inclined galaxies and RGS, respectively (see Table 1 for details).
-SFRs shown in the plot only hold for the SF-dominated galaxies, for the rest these rates are only the result of the linear transformation of the H α luminosities with the Kennicutt (1998) relation.
-For further details of the galaxy classifications, please refer to Section 4.1.
+Integrated $M$ vs.SFR relation for the CALIFA sample.
+Green symbols represent galaxies that lie above the Kewley Limit (KL) and whose $H\alpha$ Equivalent Widths (EW) are > 6Å, i.e. are galaxies whose ionisation emission is dominated by the AGN activity.
+Blue symbols represent galaxies below the KL and with EW(H $\alpha$ ) > 6Å, and that have inclinations < 60, i.e. that lie in the Star Formation Main Sequence (SFMS).
+Red symbols represent galaxies with EW(H $\alpha$ ) < 3Å, i.e. that lie in a Retired Galaxies Sequence (RGS).
+Finally black symbols account for galaxies whose EW(H $\alpha$ ) lie between 3Å and 6Å, i.e. galaxies whose dominant ionisation process is uncertain.
+Shaped symbols hold for galaxies in the low inclination subsample, that are the ones used for the rest of the analysis, however for completeness, the points show the complementary high inclination subsample.
+Blue and red lines are the linear fittings to the SFMS for low inclined galaxies and RGS respectively (See Table 1 for details).
+SFRs shown in the plot only hold for the SF dominated galaxies, for the rest these rates are only the result of the linear transformation of the H $\alpha$ luminosities with the Kennicutt (1998) relation.
+For further details of the galaxies classification please refer to Section 4.1.

-integrated ionized gas emission lines lie above the KL and whose EW(H α) are >6 Å, meaning that the dominant ionization process in these galaxies comes from the nuclear activity. (ii) The blue symbols represent the galaxies that lie below the KL in the BPT diagram, and whose EW(H α) are >6 Å, which means that the ionization processes in these galaxies are dominated by SF, as shown in Figure 3 of Sánchez et al. (2014). (iii) The red symbols account for galaxies whose EWs(H α) are <3 Å regardless of their position in the BPT diagram, meaning that most of the dominant processes in the gas ionization probably come from an old stellar population (Cid Fernandes et al. 2011). (iv) Finally, black symbols represent galaxies whose EWs(H α) are 3 Å < EW < 6 Å, which means that their main ionization processes remain uncertain.
-Shaped symbols account for the galaxies from the low i subsample, which are the ones used for the rest of the analysis.
+are > 6Å, which means that the ionisation processes in these galaxies are dominated by SF, as it is shown in Figure 3 of Sánchez et al. (2014). (iii) The red symbols account for galaxies whose EW(H $\alpha$ ) are < 3Å regardless of their position in the BPT diagram, meaning that most probably the dominant processes in the gas ionisation come from an old stellar population (Cid Fernandes et al. 2011). (iv) Finally, black symbols represent galaxies whose EW(H $\alpha$ ) are: 3Å < EW < 6Å, which means that their main ionisation process remain uncertain.
+Shaped symbols account for the galaxies from the low i subsample, that are the ones used for the rest of the analysis.
 For completeness, points show the galaxies for the complementary high i subsample.

-Although we have transformed the H α luminosities to SFRs for all the galaxies adopting the Kennicutt (1998) relation, we should clarify that the interpretation of SFRs is only valid for galaxies (and regions) that are ionized by young stars (following our previous criteria).
-For the rest of the galaxies, the SFRs presented in the plot are indeed just a linear transformation of the H α luminosity.
+Although, we have transformed the $H\alpha$ luminosities to SFRs for all the galaxies adopting the Kennicutt (1998) relation, we should clarify that the interpretation of SFRs is only valid for galaxies (and regions) that are ionised by young stars (following our previous criteria).
+For the rest of the galaxies, the SFRs presented in the plot are indeed just a linear transformation of the $H\alpha$ luminosity.